Sreeraj-nair/WebServices-SOAPUI/README.md

 ### How to define properties in SOAP UI?
 In SOAP UI we can define properties at four levels.
 They are also known as variables.
 - 1. Global Properties - Global properties can be used across all the projects within the workspace.
+Go to File > Preferences.
+Global Properties can be define here.

      Syntax: ${globalTestData}

 - 2. Project Level Properties - Project level properties can be used across all the test suites within the project.
+Double click on Project Name > On the properties tab, click + to create a new property.

      Syntax: ${#Project#testProjectData}

 - 3. Test Suite Level Properties - Test Suite level properties can be used across all the test cases within the suite.
+Double click on Test Suite Name > On the properties tab, click + to create a new property.

      Syntax: ${#TestSuite#testSuiteData}

 - 4. Test Case Level Properties - Test Case level properties can be user across all the test steps within the test case.
+Double click on Test Case Name > On the properties tab, click + to create a new property.

      Syntax: ${#TestCase#testCaseData}

+- 5. We can also create propeties inside the test case as well.
+Right Click on Test Step > Click on Properties.

+     Syntax: ${#Properties#testStepData}